Cuevas Medek Exercise Therapy (also known as CME Therapy) is quickly gaining popularity as one of the hottest new therapy trends today for kids.

 Exercises are incorporated to lengthen and stretch the muscles to work on improving the areas where your child experiences delays or movement challenges.

-If your child has high muscle tone in their legs, this will be a core focus.
+If your child has a high muscle tone in their legs, this will be a core focus.

 The practitioner will have your child do standing exercises to focus on aligning their joints and strengthening their trunk area.